Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Conclusion

 Our algorithm provides a powerful tool for shape analysis, and in particular has great potential in applications such as 3D shape retrieval from 2D sketches.

-\paragraph*{Limitations. } The main limitation of our method is the assumption that the query 2D shape is a closed planar curve.
+\paragraph{Limitations. }\ The main limitation of our method is the assumption that the query 2D shape is a closed planar curve.
 In some situations, this may limit the `expressivity' of the sketch and pose a disadvantage compared to image-based approaches in sketch-based retrieval applications.
+Furthermore, due to the shortest-path computation the algorithm favors solutions having a shorter length on the 3D target shape which are not semantically perfect.
+This makes the correspondence not suitable as input for further applications.

-\paragraph*{Future research directions. } One notable drawback of our discrete optimization is the use of Dijkstra's algorithm for finding shortest paths on the product manifold, which in some situations may not be a consistent discretization of the geodesic distance.
+\paragraph{Future research directions. }\ One notable drawback of our discrete optimization is the use of Dijkstra's algorithm for finding shortest paths on the product manifold, which in some situations may not be a consistent discretization of the geodesic distance.
 In follow-up works, we will explore the use of consistent fast-marching-like schemes.